 In case of CreditStar it is worthwhile to start with the “low hanging fruits” first (onsite SEO) – building content around the topics with lower competition on search engines.

-From what I see there is a big potential here.
-For example in the Spanish market Creditstar gets about 5-6K visitors from search, while a competing Vivus.es 50 times more (image below):
+There is a big potential here.
+For example, in the Spanish market Creditstar gets about 5-6K visitors from search, while a competing Vivus.es 50 times more (image below):

 A lot of factors play role in the SEO today – social media signals (engagement, shares, etc.) is one of them.
 Another one is visitors’ behavior on site, which is also considered as a ranking factor by search engines.
 So it is important to work on both on-site content creation and social platforms simultaneously.